hashicorp/terraform-provider-tls/.github/CONTRIBUTING.md

   so do a quick search on existing requests to check if anybody else has reported the same thing.
   You can scope searches by the label `enhancement` to help narrow things down.
-* [ ] **Include a use case description**: In addition to describing the behavior of the feature you'd like to see added, it's helpful to also lay out the reason why the feature would be important and how it would benefit the provider and, potentially, the wider Terraform ecosystem.
+* [ ] **Include a use case description**: In addition to describing the behavior of the feature you'd like to see added, it's helpful to also make a case for why the feature would be important and how it would benefit the provider and, potentially, the wider Terraform ecosystem.

 ## New Pull Request